annekroon/CCS-2/week08/tutorialexercise-week08.md

 ## Question 2.

-As you noted when you read the article by Meppelink et al., there are a few steps that we need to take before we can use supervised machine learning.
+As you noted when you read the article by Van Zoonen & Van der Meer (2016), there are a few steps that we need to take before we can use supervised machine learning.
 Namely:
-		- Determine the sample criteria
-		- Collect data
+- Collect data (in CS often texts, e.g., tweets)
 - Develop a codebook and hand-code the data
 - Transform the text into vectors of numbers

 In this tutorial, we focus on the actual machine learning part of the process.
 Hence, we will use a database that already has a train subset and a test subset consisting of tweets and their labels.
-In this dataset, tweets are annoted according to six emotions (sadness, joy, fear, anger, love, and surprise).
+In this dataset, tweets are annotated according to six emotions (sadness, joy, fear, anger, love, and surprise).
 Hence, we skip the first three steps of the process described above.

-Download the data from: https://www.kaggle.com/praveengovi/emotions-dataset-for-nlp
+Download the data for this exercise which consists of two files: test.txt and train.txt These datafiles were retrieved from: https://www.kaggle.com/praveengovi/emotions-dataset-for-nlp

 Can you write a script that opens each file and:
 - Creates one list with the texts from the test-set
 - Creates one list with the labels from the test-set
 - Creates one list with the texts from the train-set
 - Creates one list with the labels form the train set

 What could you do to check that this process went well?
 Can you explore the data a bit (e.g. by checking how often each label is present in the different datasets)?